DataEnthusiast22/aws-bootcamp-cruddur-2023/journal/week1.md

 ### RUN CONTAINER
 ran the code
 ```
-# starts a new container in interactive mode based on the 'backend-flask' image and map port 4567
-# on the host machine to port 4567 inside the container.
-# interactive mode, means you'll be dropped into a shell prompt inside the container to allow run other
-# commands inside the container or with the running Flask application the cotainer will be removed
-# automatically once its stopped due to '--rm' in the line of code

 docker run --rm -p 4567:4567 -it backend-flask
 ```
-the code above runs flask without setting the environment variables
+the code above runs flask without setting the environment variables. starts a new container in interactive mode based on the 'backend-flask' image and map port 4567 on the host machine to port 4567 inside the container. interactive mode, means you'll be dropped into a shell prompt inside the container to allow run other commands inside the container or with the running Flask application the cotainer will be removed automatically once its stopped due to '--rm' in the line of code

 the code below to runs flask and sets the environment variables